mfkhan267/jenkins_on_azure2024/deploy_webapp.md

         "tenant": "myTentantId"
       }

-Make on the above items as you will need them for managing credentials within Jenkins
+Make a note of the above and keep them handy as you will need them later for managing credentials within Jenkins

 # Create the Azure Container Registry